This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “Be willing to be a beginner every single morning.” – Meister Eckhart

-“The secret of change is to focus all of your energy, not on fighting the old, but on building the new.” – Socrates
+“The secret of change is to focus all … your energy, not on fighting the old, but on building the new.” – Socrates

 I Am Grateful for …

-In this section, you write down 3 things that you’re grateful for.
+In this section, you write down 3 things you’re grateful for.
 As you do this, you’re replacing negative thoughts with positive thoughts.
 You might not notice the difference right away, but keep at it.
 Build the habit.

 What Would Make Today Great?

-Do you see how The Five Minute Journal can help you create a brand new life for yourself?
+Do you see how The Five Minute Journal can help you create a brand-new life for yourself?

 Daily Affirmations.
 I Am …